A buffet of things to read…

 LuckyPeach-Plant Kingdom-Smells Like Green Spirit-Arielle Johnson.jpg

-Smells Like Green Spirit: CHEMICAL WARFARE, DISTRESS SIGNALS, DEATH, AND DELICIOUSNESS: PLANT SMELLS wE SHoULdN’T LIKE, BUT WE DO
+Smells Like Green Spirit: CHEMICAL WARFARE, DISTRESS SIGNALS, DEATH, AND DELICIOUSNESS: PLANT SMELLS WE SHOULdN’T LIKE, BUT WE DO

 Lucky Peach, 2015